-Sustain an RPM climate of student-focused success. - Part 4
+Sustain an RPM climate of customer-focused success. - Part 4

-To fill the CUPS, we begin with Part 1: Everyone Concentrates RPM's on Student-Focused Delivery.
-This means that everyone in the entire organization concentrates on supporting the performance and delivery of the front line - those who have the direct tasks to deliver products and services to customers/students.
-For example, in a restaurant it would be the waitress or waiter; in a manufacturing organization it would be a finished product machine operator and a sales representative; in public transportation it would be the cab, bus or train driver and the customer sales representatives; in human services it might be the case manager or treatment specialist; in education it would be the classroom teacher.
-Imagine every person in the organization knowing that one of the most important parts of his or her job is to concentrate everything he does on supporting front line performance and delivery, in a way that the front line can have the very best performance, so that students can have the very best education and experiences.
+To fill the CUPS, we begin with Part 1: Everyone Concentrates RPM's on customer-focused delivery.
+This means that everyone in the entire organization concentrates on supporting the performance and delivery of the front line - those who have the direct tasks of delivery of products and services to the customer.
+For example, in a restaurant it would be the waitress or waiter; in a manufacturing organization it would be the cab, bus or train driver and the customer sales representative; in public transportation it would be the case manager; in education it would be the classroom teacher.
+Imagine every person in the organization knowing that one of the most important parts of his or her job is to concentrate everything he does on supporting front line performance and delivery, in a way that the front line will have the very best performance, so that customers can have the very best products, service and experiences.

 The organization is divided into two main categories, the 'front line' and 'everyone else'.
 We call 'everyone else' the organization's Smooth Operating System, abbreviated Smooth OpS.
-The Smooth OpS includes leadership, maintenance, food service, quality, medical, internal transportation, human resources, finance and other support services.
+The Smooth includes OpS leadership, maintenance, food service, quality, medical, internal transportation, human resources, finance and other support services.
 The biggest part of their job is to make front line people great.
 The front line is the organization's 'Point of Concentration'.